fluescher/cascld-kubernetes/07-security/readme.md

 # Security

-Connect to a shell in one of the webapplication instances `kubectl exec -it web-548cbb66d-2bdw8 sh`.
+Connect to a shell in one of the webapplication instances `kubectl exec -it <web-pod-name> sh`.
 Check the user the webapplication is running with using `whoami`

 - What user is the webapplication running?
 - Why can this be a problem?